Kvitekvist/FUS/README.md

 ## Installation

+FUS requires a **completely clean** Skyrim VR folder!

-This may look like a good amount of work but the process is fast and you just need to follow the steps :) Do not despair!
+The installation may look like a good amount of work but the process is fast and you just need to follow the steps :) Do not despair!
 Don't run away!
 If you feel like anything is unclear please [join the discord](https://discord.gg/Kv6MdXY3fB) and let us know!
 We will do our best to clear things up and add the clarification for the next user.

 ### First time installation, PC preparation